 Someone with a systolic pressure of 120 and a diastolic pressure of 80 has a blood pressure of 120/80, or "120 over 80."
 Normal blood pressure is lower than 120/80.

 Low blood pressure does not have a specific number where it is too low.
 Most doctors consider blood pressure to be too low when it causes symptoms or drops suddenly.
 In general, low blood pressure symptoms happen when blood pressure is less than 90/60.

 Some of the causes of low blood pressure include:

-- Getting up after you sit or lie down.
-This can cause a quick drop in blood pressure called Reference orthostatic hypotension Opens New Window.
+Getting up after you sit or lie down.
+This can cause a quick drop in blood pressure called orthostatic hypotension.

 What are the symptoms?